The Anne Anastasi Mission Scholarship – Deadline to apply is June 1st.

-This $1,000 scholarship honors Psi Beta members who have made a significant mission-related contribution to their Psi Beta chapter and, therefore, the chapter’s impact on others, the campus, or the community.
+This $500 scholarship honors Psi Beta members who have made a significant mission-related contribution to their Psi Beta chapter and, therefore, the chapter’s impact on others, the campus, or the community.
 The applicant’s contribution should align well with one or more of Psi Beta’s mission areas: service, leadership, scholarship, and/or research.
-Psi Beta is offering seven (7) of these scholarships this spring (2022).
+Psi Beta is offering ten (10) of these $500 scholarships this spring (2022).

 Here are some examples of mission-related activities: